 We did not ask students to provide examples, nevertheless the extent of example use in students' responses led us to analyse these in terms of personal example spaces (PES) (Watson & Mason, 2005; Sinclair, Watson, Zazkis, & Mason, 2011).
-PES usually do not conform to conventional example spaces but instead are constructed through a learners' experience.
+PES usually do not conform to conventional example spaces but instead are constructed through a learner's experience.
 They are structured in terms of their contents, generality, and inner connections (Sinclair et al., 2011) and hence their use is situated, being triggered by features of a task (Watson & Mason, 2005).
 It is generally observed that learners find it hard to create counter-examples to statements, often seeing non-examples as exceptions rather than as refutations (e.g. Zaslavsky & Ron, 1998).
 Sometimes the difficulty appears to be in the logic of refuting a rule, but it can also be the result of too limited a PES (Zaslavsky & Peled, 1996; Watson & Mason, 2005).

-This study, therefore, aims to provide detail of these effects from two countries, England and Israel whose curriculum expectations about functions concepts are very different.
+This study, therefore, aims to provide detail of these effects from two countries, England and Israel, whose curriculum expectations about functions concepts are very different.
 We posed the same questions in each country, and prepared these with input from teachers from both countries in order to ensure cultural validity and curriculum fidelity.
 The study aims to learn about school students' conceptualisations of function through: responses to fictitious students’ statements about functions; being asked directly what, for them, is meant by 'function'; and their voluntarily use of examples in their responses to these two tasks.
 We then conjecture the possible connections with curriculum and teachers' expectations.

 The task